TERREMEMBER/znbase/docs/README.md

 &nbsp;&nbsp;&nbsp;[2.
 Advanced usage](#2-advanced-usage)<br>
 &nbsp;&nbsp;&nbsp;[3.
 Mental model and glossary: creating and maintaining syntax diagrams for YSQL Docs](#3-mental-model-and-glossary-creating-and-maintaining-syntax-diagrams-for-ysql-docs)

-> **Note:** The account is intended mainly for Yugabyte staff.
+> **Note:** The account is intended mainly for ZNbase staff.
 It assumes that you will make changes only in the `/latest/` subtree.
 You can easily generalise the account if you need to make changes in the `/stable/` tree.
 Both the `/latest/` and the `/stable/` subtrees are direct children of the [_content directory_](#content-directory).
 However, deciding the _policy_ for this is outside the scope of this document.
 You must establish the aims in this space in discussion with colleagues.

-All the source material for the YugabyteDB documentation is held in the main [yugabyte-db](https://github.com/yugabyte/yugabyte-db) GitHub repository.
-Users read this documentation by starting at [docs.yugabyte.com/](https://docs.yugabyte.com/).
+All the source material for the ZNbaseDB documentation is held in the main [ZNbase-db](https://github.com/ZNbase/ZNbase-db) GitHub repository.
+Users read this documentation by starting at [docs.ZNbase.com/](https://docs.ZNbase.com/).

-If you want to make changes to existing documentation, or to add new content, make sure first to [open a GitHub issue](https://github.com/yugabyte/yugabyte-db/issues/new).
+If you want to make changes to existing documentation, or to add new content, make sure first to [open a GitHub issue](https://github.com/ZNbase/ZNbase-db/issues/new).
 Then reference the Issue Number in your eventual Pull Request.
 Start the title with `[DOC]` and select the label `area/documentation` By clicking the gearwheel icon at "**Labels**" in the list of classifications on the right.

-YugabyteDB docs are based on the "hugo" framework and use the "Material Docs" theme.
+ZNbaseDB docs are based on the "hugo" framework and use the "Material Docs" theme.

 - [Hugo framework](https://gohugo.io/getting-started/)